wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Pro-active fix: if the currency is entered in lowercase paypal will return an error so the plugin will auto-uppercase it.
+*

 = 1.2.2 =
 * Added links to support forum in the settings
 * Updated the readme so it shows that the plugin has been tested with WP 3.7